Migrating a database from a third-party MySQL® cluster to a Yandex Managed Service for MySQL® cluster

 : Number of rows in table fragments.
 The smaller the value, the more files in a dump.--threads

-: Number of threads used.
+: Number of threads in use.
 The recommended value is equal to half the server's free cores.--compress

-: FQDN or IP of the source cluster's master host.
+is the FQDN or IP address of the master host in the source cluster.

 -